-If a review carried out pursuant to Article 18 is initiated while a review under Article 19 is ongoing in the same proceedings, the review pursuant to Article 19 shall be concluded at the same time as foreseen above for the review pursuant to Article 18.
+If a review carried out pursuant to Article 18 is initiated while a review under Article 19 is ongoing in the same proceedings, the review pursuant to Article 19 shall be concluded at the same time as provided for above for the review pursuant to Article 18.

-If the investigation is not completed within the above deadlines, the measures shall:
+If the investigation is not completed within the deadlines specified in the second, third and fourth subparagraphs, the measures shall:

-- (a) expire in investigations pursuant to Article 18; - (b) expire in the case of investigations carried out pursuant to Articles 18 and 19 in parallel, where either the investigation pursuant to Article 18 was initiated while a review under Article 19 was ongoing in the same proceedings or where such reviews were initiated at the same time; or
+(a) expire in investigations pursuant to Article 18;

-(c) remain unchanged in investigations pursuant to Articles 19 and 20.
+- (b) expire in the case of investigations carried out pursuant to Articles 18 and 19 in parallel, where either the investigation pursuant to Article 18 was initiated while a review under Article 19 was ongoing in the same proceedings or where such reviews were initiated at the same time; or - (c) remain unchanged in investigations pursuant to Articles 19 and 20.